cambridge-mlg/blog/_posts/2024-01-20-flow-matching.md

 \end{split}
 \end{equation}
 $$
-for some $\mu > 0$.
+with $\mu = 10$ unless otherwise specified.
 We're effectively transforming a Gaussian to another Gaussian using a simple time-linear map, as illustrated in the following figure.

 <div markdown="1" class="my-center">
 <div>